Western Thrace: Roman era

-After the Roman conquest, Western Thrace further belonged to the Roman province of Thracia founded in 46 AD.
+Claudius annexed the Sapaean kingdom and the Roman province of Thracia was founded in 46 AD (later the Diocese of Thrace).
 At the beginning of the 2nd AD century Roman emperor Trajan founded here, as a part of the provincial policy, two cities of Greek type (i.e. city-states), Traianoupolis and Plotinopolis.
 From this region passed the famous Via Egnatia, which ensured the communication between East and West, while its ramifications were connecting the Aegean world with Thracian hinterland (i.e. upper and middle valley of Evros river).
 From the coast also passed the sea route Troad–Macedonia, which the Apostle Paul had used in his journeys in Greece.

 During the great crisis of the Roman Empire in the 3rd century AD, Western Thrace suffered from the frequent incursions of the barbarians until the reign of Diocletian, when it managed to prosper again thanks to its administrative reforms.